Homemade Smoked Venison Sausage

 • Rinse the casings under cold water to remove the salt from them.

-• Then soak your casings in warm water for about one hour, while grinding your meat.
+• Soak your casings in warm water for about one hour, while you grind the meat.

-• After your meat has drained, run the venison through the grinder.
+• After your meat has drained, grind it using the meat grinder.

-• Mix the ground pork sausage in with the ground venison.
-You should have equal parts venison and ground pork sausage, a one-to-one ratio.
+• Mix the ground pork with the ground venison by hand.
+You should have equal parts venison and ground pork.

 • Prepare your venison sausage seasoning by following the kit directions.